mw-ste/CSharpRecordTypes/RecordTypes.md

 - there is no generic constraint that requires a type to be a record `public void Foo<T>() where T : record` :zap:

-### Equality

-- records have automatically generated value comparison
-- the generated comparison can be overwritten if needed
-- two variables of a record type are equal if:

-  - the types match
-  - and all property and field values match
-    - values for value types
-    - values for record types
-    - references for other reference types

 ## "Regular" record types

-- defined like a `class`, but with the `record` keyword
-- create immutable properties using `init` setter
-- _if needed: create mutable properties_ :scream:
-- what you get for free:
-  - collection initialization (but no constructor, constructor can be created manually)
-  - equality comparison
-  - `with` operator

 ```csharp
 public record RecordType